 - Strong force feedback causes arm fatigue

 If you’re looking for the best gaming steering wheel for Xbox one, this Thrustmaster Ferrari 458 Spider could be it.
 Ferrari 458 is a 7/10 replica and a budget friendly option of Thrustmaster’s original Ferrari F458 Italia edition.
 This original version was released soon after the launch of Xbox one.
-It was quite expensive at around $300 albeit being extremely defective.
 With Thrustmasters’ knack of designing and replicating high models into easily affordable units, digital racers have been eagerly waiting for the release of the F458’s second edition.

 Ferrari 458 Spider’s wheel is quite similar to that of its predecessor.
 The bold Ferrari logo resides at the center of the wheel.
 The rim is plastic and has a nice rubber covering from the 1 o’clock to 5 o’clock on the right-hand side and 7 o’clock to 11 o’clock on the left.
 The red rubber grips not only look but also feel good and offer optimum comfort and control.
 A nice feature worth pointing out here is the curvature at the 2 and 10 handling positions where your 2 hands are likely to rest for a better part of the race.
 These curved portions make tackling tricky turns super pleasant and easy.
 Quite thoughtful!